-Water quality monitoring equipment is expected to be installed at the three sampling locations identified in section 4.1 by early February 2016.
+Februarymid-January 2016.
 Data will be gathered for approximately 1 year to capture all hydrologic periods and any Project operations that may impact water quality.
-Following the field effort, all water quality data will be analyzed and presented in a draft report (section 4.4).
+Following the field effort, all water quality data will be analyzed and presented in a draft report (Section 4.4).
 Stakeholder and agency comments will be addressed within a 2-week period following the 30-day review period, and the report then will be finalized and submitted to FERC.
-The estimated cost for each component of this study is presented in Table 7.
+The estimated cost for each component of this study is presented in Table 10.